Shion1314/FProject_Backend/README.md

 ### Write routes that return individual instances from each model based on their IDs
 * https://github.com/Shion1314/FProject_Backend/blame/9380034f2a7bf4612869cd575603ee1cfda56e37/Route/university.js#L9-L12
+so for the backend req its says for each model "Write routes that return individual instances from each model based on their IDs"  but I don't think we have one for favoriteUniversity so we just not include and give a reason or just not include the link for it.

 ### Write routes to update instances in each model